How to create a Shopify theme based testing

 Click on the 'Add Rules' button.

-Choose the audience category you wish to target for the split URL test from the popup.
+Choose the audience category you wish to target for the Shopify theme test from the pop-up.

 Then, from the attribute dropdown, select one of the attributes.
-For the above example, the audience category will be geography, and the attribute will be country.
+For the above example, the audience category will be UTM Parameters, and the attribute will be UTM Campaign.

 Then, provide the value in the input field.
-For the above example, the value will be the United States.
+For the above example, the value will be the campaign name.
 You can enter multiple values.
 In a few of the cases, you can see the drop-down option under the values section.

 Once the target audience is configured, make sure to click on the 'Save' button.